-There are tons of articles and statistics about this issue on the internet, so I will not go into details about this, because my main concern in this article is for the kids to have a fun, yet educational summer that would also help prevent ‘summer learning loss’.
-There are ton of activities that kids of all ages can do to prevent summer learning loss.
-But I am looking for activities other than those commonly listed – I’m talking about fun ways to learn about science and math and reading, and the kids won’t even know they are learning, but also saving money doing so.
+There are tons of articles and statistics about this issue on the internet, so I will not go into details about this, because my main concern in this article is for the kids to have a fun, yet educational summer and other school breaks that would also help prevent ‘summer learning loss’.
+There are ton of activities that kids of all ages can do to prevent student learning loss.
+But I am looking for activities other than those commonly listed for kids to do during school breaks – I’m talking about fun ways to learn about science and math and reading, and the kids won’t even know they are learning, but also saving money doing so.

 That’s when I started looking around for activities we can do at home as well as outdoors while saving money.

 I try to mix it up with projects that can be done at home to make it fun.
 However, doing science experiments at home can be a bit tricky, because we don’t always have all the things that we need.
 Remember the Mentos and Diet Coke geyser experiment that went viral in 2005?
 This is a popular experiment that can be done at home.
 The viral video was done by Steve Spangler.
 He’s a teacher/science toy designer that went on to create The Spangler Science Club – a subscription club where kids get a kit to do highly interactive experiments and hands-on activities.
 The box contains everything one needs to do fun science experiments, with easy to follow lessons that serve as an introduction to more in-depth experiments and challenges, to inspire wonder, boost creativity, enhance problem-solving skills and make learning fun.
 The Spangler Science Club has 3 types of kits to choose from: a STEM starter, STEM lab & STEM deluxe.
 What’s neat about this club is that it allows the flexibility to choose how many kits you want to receive during a month, and how many months you wish to receive them for.
 It also has a choice for a level of challenging experiments too.
 The STEM deluxe kits have experiments that require more critical thinking and tinkering.
 You can also save money using code SAVEME20 to get $20 off a 3 month (or more) subscription on STEMlab & STEMdeluxe.

 Family walks is something I recommend every family do.
 Walking together encourages unity, conversation, discussion, sharing.
 Especially with tweens and teens, at a time when they tend to turn to friends.
 Encourage your kids to invite their friends if they don’t want to go.
 The idea here is to spend the time together, disconnected from electronics, and talking.
 You can turn your ‘family walks’ into nature hikes.
 Hiking is not only a fun way to excercise, it also prevent summer brain decay.
 Learn about plants, animals, the environment, etc. There is a FREE app called All Trails, that guides you to hikes near you.
 The app also tells you the level of difficulty of hikes, distance and other info.
 There is a PRO version, but the basics you need for a fun time are free.
 A hike can turn into a learning experience using apps that help you identify animal tracks, plants and flowers along the way.